866-266-7496 imex@psu.edu

 The Meta Quest 2 is a standalone headset with motion tracking and controllers, allowing for seated viewing and standing VR experiences that include movement without the need for a high end PC.

-Quest 2 headsets are available at University Park, select campuses and via the Immersive Headset Pilot.
+Quest 2 headsets are available at University Park, most campuses in limited quantity and via the Immersive Headset Pilot.

 Oculus Rift